 It was tough to narrow it down to 7 but the list above includes some of my favorites.

-Once student have selected their individual I would start by reading through the quotes at the top of the page.
+Once students have selected their individual I would start by reading through the quotes at the top of the page.
 I would then have the students complete this FREE Quote activity that corresponds perfectly with this art activity.

 Once the quote activity is completed, if the students are wanting to dive deeper into the individuals who said the quotes, you may consider having them complete a biography report.
 If so I highly recommend these graphic organizers.
-These graphic organizers take it a step further by having students identify trials their individual overcame, how we are different today because of them, and how their example can be applied to the students life.
+These graphic organizers take it a step further by having students identify trials their individual overcame, how we are different today because of them, and how their example can be applied to the student’s life.

 The reason I suggest a biography, is the art projects pair so well with something written about the individual.
-If a report seems to heavy, having the students select one word for their individual can have quite the impact as well.
+If a report seems too heavy, having the students select one word for their individual can have quite the impact as well.
 You could then cut out the completed portrait and glue it to construction paper with the word written in bold on the page with the portrait.
-This lend well to a lesson on adjectives or character traits!
+This lends well to a lesson on adjectives or character traits!

 To complete this portrait, the sky really is the limit.
-I chose to work with black ink: sharpies, fine tooth markers, and pens.
+I chose to work with black ink: sharpies, fine-tooth markers, and pens.
 However, who’s to say this couldn’t be completed with other mediums like colored pencils, markers, or crayons. ***If you would like to really make these pop.
 Have the students complete their portrait using black ink, and then go over the top with watercolors!

 Even though these projects look extremely intricate and complicated.
-I can confidently recommend this project to 4th graders and up, any younger is out of my range of experience, however I would love to hear if you find anything different.
+I can confidently recommend this project to 4th graders and up, any younger is out of my range of experience, however, I would love to hear if you find anything different.
 The subtle shading of the portrait is key to the student’s success.
 It acts as a guide.
-Where the shading is darker, use more ink, closer lines, bolder colors…etc. Where there is no shading use patterns or designs that are more thin and spread out.
+Where the shading is darker, use more ink, closer lines, bolder colors…etc. Where there is no shading use patterns or designs that are thinner and spread out.
 A practice page is included for students to brainstorm designs before beginning.